cafferychen777/caffery-research-homepage/content/authors/admin/_index.md

 ---

-Cafery Yang is a Sophomore in Southern Medical University Majored in Biostatistics.
+Cafery Yang is a sophomore in Southern Medical University majored in biostatistics.
 He got 2020-2021 National Scholarship from Ministry of Education of China.
 Only 0.2% Chinese undergraduate students can get the honor every year.
-Now he is studying hard to pass the TOEFL test so that he can be a PHD candicate.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.